All Episodes

 They're coming all coming back on Monday.

-I mean, beyond historic, joining us now, Senator James Langford of Oklahoma to discuss this, the Schumer shutdown, and Jack Smith spying on his fellow senators and other congressmen.
+I mean, Beyond Historic, joining us now, Senator James Langford of Oklahoma to discuss this, the Schumer shutdown, and Jack Smith spying on his fellow senators and other congressmen.

-Uh Senator, great to have you back.
+Senator, great to have you back.

 What are yours?

-Yeah, I have to tell you, Sean, I had one word uh after President Trump posted last night.
+Yeah, I have to tell you, Sean, I had one word after President Trump posted last night.

-My response was just one word, Hallelujah.
+My response was just one word, hallelujah.

 I mean, that is such an incredible event.

-The people of Gaza who have also been held hostage uh by Hamas and the children that have an opportunity to be able to grow up and have a future because they're not uh human shields for Hamas.
+People have no idea what this opens up the possibilities for, for obviously those families that have their family members have been held by barbarians for the last two years, the people of Gaza who have also been held hostage by Hamas and the children that have an opportunity to be able to grow up and have a future because they're not human shields for Hamas.

 Maybe the most powerful factor is he means what he says.

-And Donald Trump taking out Iran's nuclear facilities and then telling Hamas take the deal or we will obliterate you.
+And Donald Trump taking out Iran's nuclear facilities and then telling Hamas, take the deal or we will obliterate you, I'm sure had an impact on this.

 Yep, no question on that.